How a financial plan can provide a roadmap to your future success

 Personal finance 101: Why do a financial plan?

 Once you have a general idea of what the plan is, you will need to see how to set up a financial plan.
 You will have to keep track of your assets, your income, how you spend your money, the debts that you have, and your taxes.
-The first step is to track where you are spending your money in order to have a clear idea of your current finances.
+The first step is to track where you are spending your money to have a clear idea of your current finances.

 - Use an app to track spending while you are on the go